yufengliu15/lcdipaddress/README.md

 Code to display the IP of any Linux device onto a 16x2 LCD screen with some setup.
 The host computer is set up with a systemd service that constantly looks for a ttyACM0 device.
 If found, it will try to send IP data to the connected device, which in this case is a RPi Pico.
 # Installation
+Upload the files in `firmware/` to your Pico using Thonny.

 Run the following script below on host device.

 `curl -sSL https://yufengliu.tech/lcd | sudo bash`